 In a chapel off the north aisle is a lovely carved wooden screen created by Thompson of Kilburn, the 'mouse man' carver.
 Look for the trademark carved mouse low on a panel to the right of the chapel door.

-The Harvard chapel houses acts as the Regimental Chapel of the South Wales Borderers, and houses an impressive display of regimental colours.
+The Harvard Chapel acts as the Regimental Chapel of the South Wales Borderers and houses an impressive display of regimental colours.

 About Brecon Cathedral

 Address: The Cathedral Office, The Cathedral Close, Brecon, Brecon Beacons, Powys, Wales, LD3 9DP